-Thank You, Father, again for the practical truth of the Word of God, and we know You desire that we proclaim it with boldness and that we obey it with eagerness.
-So make us Your people living in the way that You want us to live that we may truly do everything that we do to the glory of God.
-Pray in Christ’s name.
+Thank You Father, again, for the practical truths of the Word of God, and we know You desire that we proclaim it with boldness and that we obey it with eagerness.
+So make us Your people, living in the way that You want us to live that we may truly do everything that we do to the glory of God.
+I pray in Christ’s name.
 Amen.

 This article is also available and sold as a booklet.

 Please contact the publisher to obtain copies of this resource.Publisher Information